Keeping it safe out there…

 Click on a heading below for more recommendations on staying safe:

-Print out this trip plan and use it EVERY time you go for a kayak trip:
+Fill out and print this trip plan EVERY time you go for a hike:

 If you or your group are reported missing, search and rescue professionals will have a much easier time finding you if you’ve completed a trip plan and left it with a friend.